Mkranj/spend-dash/README.md

 Valid data should look similar to this:
 ![Data separated into Date, Amount, Category columns.](https://github.com/Mkranj/spend-dash/blob/master/www/expenses_ex.png?raw=true)

 The file **must** contain columns named "*Date*" and "*Amount*" to be properly loaded.
 If a column called "*Category*" also exists, features related to charting and selecting individual categories will be enabled.
+The dashboard will accommodate **any category found in the data**, they are not restricted to those shown for sample data.
 Note that the Date column should contain dates, not datetimes (i.e. "*30.08.2023.*" and not "*30.08.2023.
 11:55:30*").

 ## Privacy: